Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Would it help you?"

 "It’s not about helping me.
-If… if there’s even an ounce of truth to what they said, then I *need* to know, Darcy.
+If... if there’s even an ounce of truth to what they said, then I *need* to know, Darcy.
 I *have* to."

-Darcy held eye contact as she thought long and hard, before finally taking off her glasses to clean them. "...During the after-action cleanup of Operation *EMPTY BELL*, the intel team recovered a… device from the top drawer of Six’s desk," she said.
+Darcy held eye contact as she thought long and hard, before finally taking off her glasses to clean them. "...During the after-action cleanup of Operation *EMPTY BELL*, the intel team recovered a... device from the top drawer of Six’s desk," she said.
 "SCERF are still picking it over, but according to them it’s a scanner of some kind.
 A very sensitive one, plugged into a tiny but mighty quantum computing core."

 Ava said nothing: she watched, and listened.

-"We… don’t know what it was for.
+"We... don’t know what it was for.
 But I have my suspicions."

 "They were physical once.
 Like us," Ava said.
 "And now they’re not."

 "Yes."

-"Could it be a… some kind of a brain digitizing thingy?"
+"Could it be a... some kind of a brain digitizing thingy?"

 "...It could be, yes."

 "So he *could* have copied me."

 Darcy sighed and steepled her fingers together.
 She touched them to her nose as she drew a thoughtful breath, and rubbed her palms.
 "Professionally?
 Officially?
 We don’t know and we’re keeping an open mind.
-But… yes.
+But... yes.
 If what you say about your memories is true then that seems plausible."

 Ava deflated.
-Her hands came up and rubbed her brow as she shook her head. *"Joder todo sobre mi vida…"* she whispered.
+Her hands came up and rubbed her brow as she shook her head. *"Joder todo sobre mi vida..."* she whispered.

 Darcy could hardly blame her.
-"Look…" she said.
+"Look..." she said.
 "If you need to talk to somebody about this, I can arrange-"

-"No. Just… just leave me alone.
+"No. Just... just leave me alone.
 Just go.
 Don’t take this the wrong way, but I pray to God we never see each other again.
 Please."

 "Ava, I read the message too.
-If what it said is true…"
+If what it said is true..."

 Ava looked away.

 "Please," she said, quietly.
-"Just… Just leave me alone.
+"Just...
+Just leave me alone.
 I want to forget all this.
 I want it all to go away."

 "And I’m offering to help," Darcy told her.
 "I get it, I wouldn’t want to talk to me either.
-But you need to talk to *somebody*, and there are people right here on Cimbrean who could be helpful…"
+But you need to talk to *somebody*, and there are people right here on Cimbrean who could be helpful..."

 "You get it? *Do* you?"
 Ava shook her head.
 "Okay.
 Do you know *why* I don’t want to talk to you?"

 "...Tell me."

 Ava sighed. "...You’re everything I wish I could be," she said.
 "You’re not the problem, you’re the solution.
 You’re in charge, you’re involved.
 You’re *fighting*.
 Me? ...I’m just a burden.
 I drag people down, I hurt them, and I get them killed.
-You’re a success and I’m…" She shook her head.
+You’re a success and I’m..."
+She shook her head.
 "I’m a complete fuckup.
 And the worst part is I’m too much of a fucking coward to just kill myself so they can stop wasting-"

 "Stop."
 Darcy said.
 It was a soft word, but she poured every drop of command she had into it, and it worked - Ava’s self-hating tirade came to an abrupt halt.
 "That’s not cowardice, Ava.
 Taking your own life would the worst burden you could possibly lay on them.
 I know right now, you’re in a place so deep and so dark that you can’t see the light, but I promise, I *promise* you the light is there.
 And there are people who care about you and who *want* to help you find it.
 Please."

 "...Why do you care?"
 Ava asked.
 It wasn’t a sullen accusation, but a genuine query.

-The honest answer was *’There but for the grace of God…’* but there was no way to say as much.
+The honest answer was *’There but for the grace of God...’* but there was no way to say as much.
 It was too much, too intimate, too blunt.
 Saying so out loud could potentially ruin the rapport she’d worked hard to build with Ava, and that was far too valuable a thing to throw away on sentiment.

 She elected instead for a more roundabout answer. "...When Six was captured years ago, the results of his interrogation came straight to me.
 Then as now, I was the one in charge of hunting down the Hierarchy on Earth.
-The assault on their safehouse in San Diego was… the president may have authorized it, but it was on my advice."
+The assault on their safehouse in San Diego was... the president may have authorized it, but it was on my advice."

 Ava blinked at her, and Darcy straightened her glasses before forcing herself to look the younger woman in the eye.
 "I made the call that got your parents, your friends, your entire city and millions more besides, killed.
 And I blame myself for every single one."

 Ava seemed to be bereft of ideas for how to respond to that.
 She just gawped at Darcy, who cleared her throat.
-It was the first time she’d ever had the chance to apologize to a survivor of her mistake, and while she’d always hoped it would be cathartic, the moment now that it had arrived was… nauseous.
+It was the first time she’d ever had the chance to apologize to a survivor of her mistake, and while she’d always hoped it would be cathartic, the moment now that it had arrived was... nauseous.
 "I’m so sorry," she added quietly, and swallowed down the lump in her throat.
-"I… should have been better."
+"I... should have been better."

-"You…?"
+"You...?"
 That lone word seemed to exhaust Ava’s faculties for discussion and her hand fluttered around as if hoping to alight on something intelligent to say.

 Darcy just nodded.